MicrosoftDocs/power-automate-docs/articles/analyze-automation-activity-copilot.md

   - flowmaker
   - enduser
 ---
-# Analyze automation activity with Copilot (preview)
+# Get started with Copilot in desktop flow activity (preview)

 [This article is pre-release documentation and is subject to change.]

 > [!INCLUDE[cc_preview_features_definition](includes/cc-preview-features-definition.md)]

-Understanding automation performance is key to achieving operational excellence and reliability goals, regardless of the size of your automation landscape, team or your role within the organization.
+Understanding automation performance is key to achieving operational excellence and reliability goals, regardless of the size of your automation estate, team or your role within the organization.
 Reaching those goals requires advanced and dynamic monitoring capabilities that provide you with valuable insights that highlight areas of success and identify potential bottlenecks, trends and areas for improvement.
 Having more detailed insights, allows you to make informed decisions that optimize your automation processes, leading to increased efficiency and effectiveness.

-## Get started with Copilot in desktop flow activity (preview)

 :::image type="content" source="media/analyze-automation-activity-copilot/copilot-overview.png" alt-text="Screenshot of a Copilot experience as part of desktop flow activity page." lightbox="media/analyze-automation-activity-copilot/copilot-overview.png":::